Old Square Tax Chambers is a leading set of specialist tax chambers, founded in 1968.

 Non-Resident Trusts, Robert Venables QC

-Taxation of Foreign Domiciliaries, James Kessler QC
+Taxation of Non-residents and Foreign Domiciliaries, James Kessler QC

 Taxation of Foundations, Robert Venables QC